Here is what you need to know about academic advising in the Reynolds School of Journalism: We are here to help!

 We strongly encourage all students to take the opportunity to be advised.
 Studies show that seeking out advising is one of the strongest predictors of student success.

 It's a good idea to meet with an advisor early each semester.
-You can schedule an appointment to meet with an academic advisor who can answer all your questions below.
+Find out which advisor you should meet with below.

 Other advising resources